 It’s not perfect: If you’re at lunch, for example, the notification may pop up and then have disappeared by the time you’ve returned.
 But there should at least be a reminder in your Notifications that an update is in on its way.

 Unfortunately, the default behavior when your PC is connected to ethernet is to think that your PC is on an un-metered connection.
 And when you’re connected to Wi-Fi, Windows will still probably download “priority” updates, so this can’t really be considered a foolproof solution.
-And if you have multiple Wi-Fi connections available, you’ll have to set all of them as metered, too, which is a pain.
+If you have multiple Wi-Fi connections available, you’ll have to set all of them as metered, too, which is a pain.

-All in all, a more convenient option is Windows 10 Pro.
+A slightly more convenient option is Windows 10 Pro.

 Windows 10 Pro allows you to defer updates

 All of the settings and options above are available within Windows 10 Pro, but there are some additional options that actually allow you to choose when updates can be installed.
 If you own a Windows 10 Home PC, you can upgrade from Windows 10 Home to Windows 10 Pro from within the Windows Store app for $99, or you can use this Microsoft Store link from a Windows 10 Home machine.
+Our Windows 10 Pro license for $40 may also apply.